Four States Posted Double-Digit Annual Price Gains in November

 The overall HPI (all price tiers combined) has increased on a year-over-year basis every month since February 2012 and has gained 51.6 percent since hitting bottom in March 2011.
 As of November the overall HPI was 1.2 percent higher than its pre-crisis peak in April 2006.
 Adjusting for inflation, U.S. home prices increased 5.1 percent year over year in November 2017, and were 15.8 percent below their peak.
 Figure 2 shows the cumulative price movement since the inception of price declines for both the nominal HPI and the inflation-adjusted HPI, as well as the time in years since the first decrease in the indices.

-Figure 1 shows the year-over-year HPI growth for the 25 highest-appreciating states in November 2016 along with their highest and lowest historical price changes.
-Oregon showed the largest HPI gain of all states in November 2016 with a 10.3 percent year-over-year increase, followed closely by Washington (+10 percent).
-Prices in 27 states have risen above the pre-crisis peaks.
-Nevada home prices were the farthest below their all-time HPI high in November 2016, still 31.7 percent below the March 2006 peak.
+Figure 3 shows the year-over-year HPI growth in November 2017 for the 25 highest-appreciating states along with their highest and lowest historical price changes.
+The state of Washington showed the largest HPI gain of all states in November 2017 with a 12.2 percent year-over-year increase, followed by Nevada with a 10.8 percent gain.
+In total, four states showed double-digit year-over-year increases in November.
+Prices in 37 states (including the District of Columbia) have risen above their pre-crisis peaks, and prices in two states are no more than 5 percent below their pre-crisis peaks.
+Of the seven states that had larger peak-to-trough declines than the national average, only California, Idaho, and Michigan have returned to the peak as of November 2017.
+Nevada home prices in November 2017 were the farthest below their all-time HPI high, still 23 percent below the March 2006 peak.